adityakapole/tutorial/README.md

-aiml
+mlops
 ==============================

-this is related to mlops
+this is for mlops

 Project Organization
 ------------